-LG Pay may include mobile payments and a smart credit card
+LG Pay will also become a smart credit card?

 In late January 2016, the same site leaked images of the said card along with unconfirmed claims.
 ET News is reporting that the card is about the same size as a credit card, but it’s slightly thicker.
 Users will be able to store information for several credit cards and cycle through them using the LCD display and navigation controls.
 The card can also be locked so no one else can access the stored information.